ftl/hamdeck/README.md

 * Switch to a specific frequency band through hamlib (if `vfo_op BAND_UP/BAND_DOWN` is supported by your radio).
 * Set the output power level of your radio through hamlib.
 * Control the TX state (MOX) of your radio through hamlib.
+* Select the VFO of your radio through hamlib.
 * Get an indication on the mode buttons which modes are suitable to the current frequency according to the IARU Region 1 bandplan.
 * Jump to the beginning of the closest band portion suitable for your currently selected mode (press the mode button > 1s).